Prime splittings of Determinantal Ideals: Introduction

+Our proofs are based on finding variables and minors that are regular (non-zero-divisor) modulo $J_{\Delta}$ and localizing with respect to these variables and minors.
+The main technical result is the prime splitting lemma (Lemma~\ref{lem:prime-splitting}) and the localization lemma (Lemma~\ref{rules}).
+Further applications of the prime splitting lemma are studied in Section~\ref{sec:further-examples}.
+We formulate what can be said using our methods about unions $\Delta=\Delta_{1}\cup\dots\cup\Delta_{r}$ of block adjacent hypergraphs or cliques (Theorem~\ref{thm:lemma-as-thm}) under the assumption that the sub-hypergraphs $\Delta_{i}$ have a ``small'' and ``nice'' intersection.

-Section 4 is devoted to study minimal free resolutions of facet ideals associated to closed simplicial complexes.
-The minimal free resolution of the classical determinantal ideal generated by all maximal minors of $X$, is given by the Eagon-Northcott complex (see e.g. \cite[A2.6.1]{Eisenbud}).
-In Theorem~\ref{res} we give a construction of the minimal free resolution of a determinantal facet ideal by applying a criterion given by Bruns and Conca in \cite{BC}.
-This leads us to the fact that the multigraded Betti numbers of these ideals are equal to the multigraded Betti numbers of their initial ideals with respect to the lexicographical term order, see Corollary~\ref{Betti}.
-Finally our results together with a result of Bernstein and Zelevinsky from \cite{BZ} imply that the generators of a determinantal facet ideal of a pure simplicial complex form a universal Gr\"obner basis if and only if the underlying simplicial complex is a full skeleton of a simplex.
+Section~\ref{sec:res} is devoted to minimal free resolutions of the determinantal ideals associated to closed hypergraphs.
+The minimal free resolution of the classical determinantal ideal generated by all maximal minors of $X$ is given by the Eagon-Northcott complex (see e.g.~\cite[A2.6.1]{Eisenbud}).
+In Theorem~\ref{res} we construct a minimal free resolution of a determinantal hypergraph ideal.
+The result is that the multigraded Betti numbers of these ideals are equal to the multigraded Betti numbers of their initial ideals with respect to the lexicographic term order, see Corollary~\ref{Betti}.
+This gives a positive answer to~\cite[Question~1.1]{ConcaHostenThomas}.